Purpurax/mcaat/src/z_educational_guide.md

 # Understanding Key C++ Features for Performance Optimization

 This guide explains four key C++ features used in performance-critical algorithms like graph traversal (e.g., `CycleFinder::DepthLevelSearch`): `__builtin_expect`, `__builtin_prefetch`, `thread_local`, and `phmap::flat_hash_set`.
 These tools optimize branch prediction, memory access, thread safety, and data structure performance, particularly in the context of graph algorithms like cycle detection in de Bruijn graphs.
-Each section describes what the feature is, why it matters, how it’s used in your code, and best practices, with comparisons to standard alternatives where relevant.
+Each section describes what the feature is, why it matters, how it’s used in code, and best practices, with comparisons to standard alternatives where relevant.

 ## 1. `__builtin_expect`: Guiding Branch Prediction